 What if are the misspeller?

 Quickly, humbly and happily offer your sincere apology.
 “Oh, I’m so sorry.
 Didn’t mean anything lack of respect!”
-One person noted to me their sister was Judith who went by Judy so for him it was natural.
+One person noted to me their sister was Judith, who went by Judy, so for him, it was natural.
 Made sense to me.

-Moving forward make a point to not make that mistake again.
+Moving forward, make a point not to make that mistake again.
 That is until the other side notes an informal version of their name in their email sign-off.
 And that may never happen.

 Making a Positive Impression

-In my experience, this type of communicator is also typically one that requires I resend, repeat, or in many cases reiterate conversations or information we discussed in the past.
-Because they weren’t paying attention to details.
+In my experience, this type of communicator is also typically one that requires I resend, repeat, or in many cases, reiterate conversations or information we discussed in the past because they weren’t paying attention to details.

 Now you can see how something as simple as assuming how the informal version of someone’s name is spelled or not noticing you are incorrectly spelling a contact’s name can leave a negative perception.
 So don’t be that guy or gal.